SamStudio8/samstudio8.github.io.off/_posts/2015-07-31-bridgebuilding-p3.md

 > * **Initialise `trans[i] = NULL`**
 > Prevents translation of TID but actually has the same effect as above
 > * **Initialise `trans[i] = -1`**
 > The only quick-fix grade solution that works, causes any read on a TID that has no translation to be regarded as "unmapped".
-It's TID will be set to "*" and the read is placed at the end of the result file.
+Its TID will be set to "*" and the read is placed at the end of the result file.
 The output file is however, valid and indexable.

 In the end the question of where these reads should actually end up is a little confusing.
 Josh seems to think that the new bridged BAM should contain all the old reads on their old decoy sequences if a better place in the